Indigenous people find voice in Chile’s constitution rewrite

 Chile’s current constitution does not recognize the nation’s Indigenous groups, but their representation at the table where the country’s charter will be rewritten may signal hope for a new model of governance across Latin America.

-When Margarita Virginia Vargas Lopez thinks back on her childhood, she recalls canoeing with her family to patches of land shrouded by deep forests.
+When Margarita Virginia Vargas Lopez thinks back on her childhood, she recalls boating with her family to patches of land shrouded by deep forests.
 It was a “nomadic life connected to nature” in Jetarktétqal, her remote community accessible only by water in southern Patagonia.

 That is, until the dictatorship of Augosto Pinochet in the late 1970s, when authorities sent her community packing to nearby cities.

 “They harmed us.
-They broke our traditions,” says Ms. Lopez.
+They broke our traditions,” says Ms. Vargas.
 “We were inserted into a Western world that didn’t understand us.”

 Why We Wrote This

-Note: Editor's note: A previous version of the story misstated Margarita Virginia Vargas Lopez's last name.